This post may contain affiliate links. Please read my disclosure.

 Winter squash are full of vitamin C, dietary fiber, vitamin B6, manganese, copper, and potassium.
 Winter squash have a hard skin and flesh.
 Acorn, butternut, spaghetti, as well as pumpkin are all considered winter squash.

-Did I miss something in my November — What’s In Season Guide???
+Did I miss something in list of November Seasonal Produce list?
 What’s your favorite in-season fruit or veggie during November….tell me, I’d love to know.

 Join the Club!